Stacked glass payment cards with a euro symbol, Maltese cross star, and Cypriot flag

 Ready brings Starknet self-custody with STRK cashback.
 Bleap and Solflare provide additional self-custodial options.
 1inch Card (custodial via Baanx, 2% BXX cashback) rounds out the wallet-adjacent options.

-Wirex at up to 8% via WXT staking competes at the high end.
+Wirex ranges from 0.5% on Standard to 8% on Elite via WXT staking.
 Bitpanda at 1% offers 600+ tradeable assets but the lowest cashback.
-KAST at 2% (0.5% FX) and RedotPay fit users who want a prepaid spend rail funded from existing stablecoin balances rather than another exchange-tier or staking program.
+KAST at 1.5% USD cashback on the first $2,000/month (0.5-1.75% FX) and RedotPay fit users who want a prepaid spend rail funded from existing stablecoin balances rather than another exchange-tier or staking program.

 Locally, Bank of Cyprus and Hellenic Bank do not offer crypto services or crypto card products.
 The domestic banking sector remains conservative despite the island's role as a crypto company licensing hub.
 Cypriot residents rely entirely on EEA-passported international issuers for crypto card products.

-Cyprus's 0% CGT for passive investors (8% flat for trading from 2026), CySEC's MiCA-aligned licensing, the non-dom regime's SDC exemption, EUR settlement, and Limassol's thriving crypto community make Cyprus one of the EU's most favorable crypto card jurisdictions even after the 2026 reform.
+Cyprus's low-tax passive-investor case, the new 8% trading-disposal framework, CySEC's MiCA-aligned licensing, the non-dom regime's SDC exemption, EUR settlement, and Limassol's active crypto community still make Cyprus one of the EU's more favorable crypto card jurisdictions after the 2026 reform.

 Not all cards listed may be available in Cyprus.
 Some issuers restrict services due to local regulations.
 Verify availability on the issuer's website before applying.
 See our Affiliate Disclosure.